orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 .. figure:: ../Art/MonteverdiImages/classification_chain_inputimage.jpg
 .. figure:: ../Art/MonteverdiImages/QB_1_ortho_DS_V_P_C123456_CM.png

-Figure 5: From left to right: Original image, and fancy colored classified image obtained by a Dempster Shafer fusion of the 6 classification maps represented in Fig. 4.13 (water: blue, roads: gray, vegetation: green, buildings with red roofs: red, undecided: white).
+Figure 5: From left to right: Original image, and fancy colored classified image obtained by a Dempster-Shafer fusion of the 6 classification maps represented in Fig. 4.13 (water: blue, roads: gray, vegetation: green, buildings with red roofs: red, undecided: white).

-Recommandations to properly use the fusion of classification maps
+Recommendations to properly use the fusion of classification maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to properly use the *FusionOfClassifications* application, some